wiluite/CSV_co/README.md

 ### SQL performance
 C++ is said to outperform Python in general, non-specialized areas by about 3 times.
 In this case, it is so.
 And even better.
 In light of the impossibility of parallelizing the filling of the database table using language tools.
+Here it turned out 4 times faster, because the csvkit spends a significant part of the time determining column types, unlike our tool.

 ![image info](./img/csvsql_worldcitiespop.png)